Six Dead as ‘Shooting Spree’ Rocks Small Mississippi Community

 The shooting happened in a residential area, but the sheriff’s office couldn't confirm whether shots were fired inside an individual home.

+Richard Dale Crum, 52, was identified as the suspected shooter on Friday afternoon.
+He's been charged with first-degree murder with additional charges pending.

-According to Action News 5, the first shots reportedly rung out around 11 a.m. outside a store in the community of approximately 300 people about 35 miles south of Memphis, Tennessee.
-The station reported that a man died at the store, two people were found dead on a local road, two were found in a home, and a woman’s body was found in her vehicle.
+The first shots rang out around 11 a.m. outside a store in Arkabutla, a community of approximately 300 people about 35 miles south of Memphis, Tennessee.
+Action News 5 reported that a man died at the store, two people were found dead on a local road, two were found in a home, and a woman’s body was found in her vehicle.

+A survivor indicated that at least part of the attack was at random, telling Action News 5 he didn't know why he and his wife—who was killed—were targeted.

+The Sheriff's Office said Crum lived in Arkabutla and is being held without bail.

 Supertalk Mississippi Media, a statewide radio station, reported that a deputy spotted a car that fit the suspect’s description and he gave chase.

-Tate County Sheriff Brad Lance told the station that the alleged shooter pulled into a driveway nearby and he was apprehended.
+Tate County Sheriff Brad Lance told the station that the alleged shooter pulled into a driveway nearby and he was apprehended without incident.

 The shooting sent a school into lockdown in the nearby town of Coldwater, it announced on Facebook.
 The school’s update, at 11:30 a.m. local time, said a shooter was “on the loose.”